RadchaneepornC/FinetuningProject/README.md

 # Typhoon Instruction tuning with WikiThai-V03 dataset

 ## Motivation
 As fine-tuning techniques become popular for enhancing various downstream applications, Thai Language Models (LLMs) have been developed for low-resource languages.
 Simultaneously, high-quality datasets have been released.
-I have the idea to experiment with improving LLMs for Question-Answering tasks by fine-tuning them with the dataset
+I have the idea to experiment with improving LLMs for Question-Answering tasks by fine-tuning them with the specific domain dataset

 ## Dataset for finetuning
 For this experiment, I pass each prompt to mistral prompt template